LarsK1/hass_solvis_control/README.md

 >    - The **low polling interval** defaults to 300 seconds, must be greater than 10 seconds, and must be a multiple of the standard interval.
 It is used for rarely changing values (e.g., firmware version).
 > - For an overview of which values are retrieved at which interval, please refer to [the polling groups list](https://github.com/LarsK1/hass_solvis_control/blob/main/polling-groups.md)
 > - The SC2 Processor and Modbus implementation seems to be rather slow in processing requests.
 As a result, the web interface responds rather sluggish with the integration running.
 If that poses a problem, increasing the polling intervals might reduce the issue.
+> - The selected stratified storage model and configuration determine the amount of energy stored and reported by the integration.
+Two types of stratified storage tanks are available: SolvisBen (single size) and SolvisMax (available in 457, 757, and 957 sizes).
+Both models can be deployed in solo mode (without a heat generator), with a heat pump, or in hybrid mode (gas/oil burner and heat pump).
+The SolvisMax 957 offers three sensor-position configurations — 82/34/796, 212/34/663, and 301/34/574 — where the first number indicates the domestic hot water volume (OK-S4), the second the heating buffer volume (S4-S9), and the third the solar buffer volume (S4-UK).

 # Features